-If you know anything about grass, you know this: there are a lot of types of grasses.
+You're probably aware of just how many different varieties of grass are suitable for lawn use.
 When it’s time to kick up your lawn care and start new growth, how do you decide which type is right for you?
-Well, if you live in a southern state you know you need a warm-season grass, but which one?
+Well, if you live in a southern state you know you're probably best off with a warm-season grass, but which one?

-Florida Palmetto grass is the type of grass you should choose if you live in a coastal or an island area.
+'Palmetto' is the type of grass you should choose if you live in a coastal or an island area.
 This type of grass likes full sun to partial shade, and it has an excellent green color.
-Florida Palmetto grass has a fine, soft texture, which makes for lower maintenance lawn care because it is resistant to thatch build-up and chinch bugs.
-While Florida Palmetto grass definitely prefers the warm weather, it is more cold-weather hardy than other types of grasses in the St. Augustine family.
+'Palmetto' grass has a fine, soft texture, which makes for lower maintenance lawn care because it is resistant to thatch build-up and chinch bugs.
+While 'Palmetto' definitely prefers the warm weather, it is more cold-weather hardy than other types of St. Augustine.
 It can withstand temperatures as low as five degrees without showing too many signs of stress.
 Because this type of grass grows a massive root system beneath the soil, it requires less water to survive and thrive.
 A large root system means two things: less intensive lawn care, and more drought tolerance.
-Under the right conditions, and with a lawn care routine that is appropriate to this variety of St. Augustine grass, including the use of liquid lawn care products, you will have a beautiful, lush, green lawn.
+Under the right conditions, and with a lawn care routine that is appropriate to this variety of St. Augustinegrass, including the use of liquid lawn care products, you will have a beautiful, lush, green lawn.

-Not unlike other types of grass, there are some lawn care steps you can take before you seed with Florida Palmetto grass to ensure the best start to a lush lawn full of turfgrass.
+Not unlike other types of grass, there are some lawn care steps you can take before you seed with 'palmetto' to ensure a lush lawn full of turfgrass.
 Liquid lawn care is the most efficient way to achieve this.
 Before planting grass, the first step is to perform a soil test that you can purchase at your local home improvement store.
-After you get the results and correct any issues that you may have at the base of your lawn, you should aerate your lawn using liquid lawn care soil loosener.
-The best time to fertilize your lawn is after aeration, so use liquid lawn care grass food that’s high in nitrogen to promote the growth of your Florida Palmetto grass seed.
+Seeds require plenty of phosphorus to facilitate root mass production, try a fertilizer like 6-18-0.

-Following the pre-lawn care steps mentioned above, you’re ready to seed your lawn with your Florida Palmetto grass seed variety.
+Following the pre-lawn care steps mentioned above, you’re ready to seed your lawn.

-Now that your Florida Palmetto grass has established itself, your lawn care will now include:
+Now that your 'palmetto' turf has established itself, your lawn care will now include:

 When it comes to feeding your grass, there are a couple of different products you can use; granular or liquid.
 We recommend liquid lawn care for these reasons: